0-mstrmind/bright-aura/ReadMe.md

 - Web dashboard for visualization
 - Admin-side maintenance tracking
 - Freshness-based validation of data
 ---

 ## Future Implementation
 ### “Is It Working Today?” – Public Service Status Board

 The streetlight system acts as a proven foundation for a much larger use case.

+## Hardware setup section of this project and other features will be devloped/released in round 2!
+- Till now Complete NextJS Dashboard, E  xpress JS app and Schedulers are completed

+## What this Project do till now?
+- Till now the Nextjs App has role based login Admin & Partner.
+- Public Portal is for normal visitors to scanb the QR code given on Streetlight pole and raise a complaint of fault.
+- Partners are the ones who are responsible of managing repairs,complaints and new streetlight installations in area.
+- Admins are the one aho can manage the Partner access and other core features
+- the web-app uses geo location via browser to get exact coordinates of streetlight for installation updates or comaplint log

+- Pending?
+Hardware setup and other features excluding streetlight monitoring!

 ### Planned Extensions